puppetlabs/workshop-bolt-compliance/README.md

-# windows-boltshop
+# Bolt Compliance Workshop
-Labs for managing Windows machines using Puppet-Bolt
+Labs for checking and enforcing compliance controls with Puppet Bolt